Jjunior130/heroku-buildpack-datomic/README.md

 The rest of this README explains the necessary configuration.

-> Please check out an associated [blog post](http://blog.opengrail.com/datomic/heroku/dynamodb/aws/2016/01/03/datomic-heroku-spaces.html) providing more background

-## Heroku pre-requisites
+## Heroku pre-requisites (not free!)

 This technology exploits the features of [Heroku Spaces](https://www.heroku.com/private-spaces) to securely inter-connect dynos.

 To use this buildpack you need to have access to Heroku Spaces.
 Outside of Heroku Spaces, Datomic security is not assured.

+> Please check out an associated [blog post](http://blog.opengrail.com/datomic/heroku/dynamodb/aws/2016/01/03/datomic-heroku-spaces.html) providing more background

 ## Configuring a custom buildpack